logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 260: Reconstruct an array following a +/- pattern
 - Q 261: Build a Huffman tree based on the frequency dictionary
 - Q 262: Find all the bridges in a graph
+- Q 263: Determine whether an input string is a valid pattern